-As extraverts, ESTPs gain energy from being around other people.
-In social settings, people with this personality type are seen as fun, friendly and charming.
-According to Keirsey, people with this personality type are particularly skilled at influencing people.
-ESTPs are not only great at interacting with other people, they have a natural ability to perceive and interpret nonverbal communication.
-Thanks to these abilities, ESTPs tend to do very well in careers that involve sales and marketing.
+As extroverts, ESTPs gain energy from being around other people.
+People with this personality type are seen as fun, friendly, and charming in social settings.
+According to Keirsey, people with this personality type are exceptionally skilled at influencing people.
+ESTPs are great at interacting with other people and have a natural ability to perceive and interpret nonverbal communication.
+Thanks to these abilities, ESTPs tend to do very well in sales and marketing careers.

 Because they are so focused on the present world, ESTPs tend to be realists.
-They are interested in the sights, sounds and experiences that are going on immediately around them, and they have little use for daydreams or flights of fancy.
-As sensors, people with this personality type want to touch, feel, hear, taste and see anything and everything that might possibly draw their interest.
+They are interested in the sights, sounds, and experiences immediately around them and have little use for daydreams or flights of fancy.
+As sensors, people with this personality type want to touch, feel, hear, taste, and see anything that might interest them.
 When learning about something new, it’s not just enough to read about it in a textbook or listen to a lecture – they want to experience it for themselves.

-ESTPs also have lots of energy, so they can become bored in situations that are tedious or in learning situations that involve a great deal of theoretical information.
-ESTPs are the quintessential “doers” – they get straight to work and are willing to take risks in order to get the job done.
-When confronted by problems, people with this personality type quickly look at the facts and devise an immediate solution.
+ESTPs also have lots of energy, so they can become bored in tedious or learning situations that involve a great deal of theoretical information.
+ESTPs are the quintessential “doers” – they get straight to work and are willing to take risks to get the job done.
+When confronted with problems, people with this personality type quickly look at the facts and devise an immediate solution.
 They tend to improvise rather than spend a great deal of time planning.

-ESTPs are most compatible with Sensing-Judging personality types, especially introverted ones such as ISFJ and ISTJ, which tend to complement and balance their own tendencies.
-Ideally, an ESTP will have a sympathetic Judging type to keep them grounded and persuade them to duly consider the future, while still going along with some of the ESTPs adventures.
+ESTPs are most compatible with Sensing-Judging personality types, especially introverted ones such as ISFJ and ISTJ, which tend to complement and balance their tendencies.
+Ideally, an ESTP will have a sympathetic Judging type to keep them grounded and persuade them to duly consider the future while still going along with some of the ESTP’s adventures.

-They are least compatible with INTJs, as this pair is too directly opposite to have a decent chance at balancing each other.
-Though any relationship can work, this one is extremely rare.
+They are least compatible with INTJs, as this pair is too directly opposite to have a decent chance of balancing each other.
+Though any relationship can work, this one is scarce.

 In relationships, ESTPs look for spontaneity and excitement.
 They are constantly charming their partner and expressing their feelings through gestures, though they may not speak them outright.
 In most cases, ESTPs prefer actions to words and ideas.